 The characteristics that distinguish rock climbing shoes are the way they fasten and the amount of camber they have built-in.
-Fasteners come in three main types: lace-up, strap, and slip-on.
+Fasteners come in three main types: lace-up, strap,

 Lace-up rock climbing shoes are the oldest and most versatile style, and are favored by trad climbers.
 Although rock climbing shoes with laces take longer to put on than other types, they are the most adjustable, offering a by-the-grommet fit to your foot, which can make a huge difference if you’re on a long climb.
 This also helps with their longevity, allowing you to compensate for stretching or other changes over the shoe’s lifetime.

 Loop-and-fastener shoes are easier to put on and take off than lace-ups, and are great for sport and indoor climbing, or any time you’ll be taking your shoes off between climbs.
 Strap shoes offer a little less of both customizability and durability, as velcro can degrade from use and dirt, and there are fewer fastening points on the shoe for you to adjust.
 However, being easy to remove makes them a great choice for getting a really snug fit to maximize the benefits to your climbing.